shichao-an/notes/docs/csn/part1.md

         int x = 123, *p = &x;
         char* c = (char*)x;

-3. Any pointer can be implictly converted to a `void` pointer and vice versa.
+3. Any pointer can be implicitly converted to a `void` pointer and vice versa.
-4. Any pointer can be implictly converted to a pointer of a more specific type (including qualifiers such as `const`, `volatile` and `restrict`).
+4. Any pointer can be implicitly converted to a pointer of a more specific type (including qualifiers such as `const`, `volatile` and `restrict`).

         int x = 123, *p = &x;
         const int* p2 = p;